joinpursuit/AC_4_Web/units/deepdive/practice/practice_1/readme.md

 ![screenshot 2](assets/practice_1.png?raw=true)

-**hint** there is no need for additional ajax requests.
-After making the inital request, you can save the response to a variable(s).
+**Hint**: There is no need for additional AJAX requests.
+After making the initial request, you can save the response to a variable(s).

-**hint** it is fine to erase the list and recreate it from scratch on every change to the input.
+**Hint**: It is fine to erase the list and recreate it from scratch on every change to the input.